 Chesterton paused, in an ecstasy of joyful reflection on the quotation he had just shared.
-Then he suddenly ejaculated, “even that which you consider inconvenient is simply an adventure wrongly considered.”
+Then suddenly he ejaculated, “even that which you consider inconvenient is simply an adventure wrongly considered!”

 After a pause he exclaimed, “Read Alexander Schmemann.
 You’ll find everything you need to know in the there.”

 I thought for a minute, supposing Chesterton was referring to Schmemann’s classic work on the sacramental imagination, For the Life of the World.